rotembcohen/haaretzpass/README.md

 Q: I still can't see Haaretz premium articles

 A: Make sure the extension was installed (green icon ![green icon](https://github.com/rotembcohen/haaretzpass/blob/master/Source/icon-active.png) appears in toolbar) and that you do not use any other extensions that change the browser's user-agent configuration

+Q: Still not working

+A: Contact rotembcohen@gmail.com (thanks!)